Owen Thomas Edgar

-Owen Thomas Edgar (June 17, 1831 – September 3, 1929) was, according to data from the United States Department of Veterans Affairs, the longest surviving U.S. veteran of the Mexican–American War.
+Owen Thomas Edgar (June 17, 1831 – September 3, 1929) was an American soldier who was the last surviving American veteran of the Mexican–American War.

 Biography

-He was born in Philadelphia, Pennsylvania.
-He enlisted in the United States Navy as a 2nd-class apprentice on February 10, 1846, and was discharged as an Apprentice First Class on August 8, 1849.
-Edgar saw service on the frigates Potomac, Allegheny, Pennsylvania and Experience.
+Edgar was born on June 17, 1831, in Philadelphia.
+Prior to the Mexican–American War, he worked as a printer.
+He enlisted in the United States Navy as a second-class apprentice on February 10, 1846, and was discharged on August 8, 1849, as a first-class apprentice.
+He saw service on the frigates Potomac, Allegheny, Pennsylvania and Experience, and fought in the Siege of Veracruz and the Battle for Mexico City.